intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 * One delegate representing the IAB stream, appointed by the IAB
 * One delegate representing the IRTF stream, appointed by the IRTF Chair
 * The Independent Submissions Editor {{RFC8730}}
-* The RFC Series Consulting Editor
+* The RFC Series Editor/Advisor

 The appointing bodies shall determine their own processes for appointing delegates, such as provision for an open nominations period.
 If it becomes